kewang/git-dir2mod/README.md

 foo/bar/www
 ```

-If you want to subdirectory 'bar' to git submodule, you can execute following command:
+If you have a git repo 'foo', and want to subdirectory 'bar' to git submodule, you can execute following command:

 `git-dir2mod.sh -m bar -u https://github.com/kewangtw/bar.git`